MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 ````{tab-set-code}

 ```{code-block} README.md
-To submit your feature to be incorporated to the main branch, you should submit a `Pull Request`.
+To submit your feature to be incorporated into the main branch, you should submit a `Pull Request`.
 The repository maintainers will review your pull request before accepting your changes.
 ```